Apply

 Armed to Farm 2.0 will have a more comprehensive curriculum on business planning, financial management, marketing, and scaling-up production.
 The training is designed for those who are looking to take their farms to the next level.
 We will tailor hands-on activities at area farms to participants’ needs and will focus on more advanced production, marketing, and entrepreneurship techniques.

-This training is limited to military veterans who have attended an in-person Armed to Farm training.
-One spouse or farm partner is welcome to attend with the veteran but must submit a separate application.
-NCAT will notify selected participants by June 23.
+Armed to Farm 2.0 is limited to military veterans who have attended an in-person Armed to Farm training.
+A spouse or farm partner is welcome to attend with the veteran but must submit a separate application.

 Dates, Location, and Cost